Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

 |1| Experiment counter and status per epoch |
 |2| Detailed overview of all agents and their behaviour each epoch.
 Halts after each epoch to allow for the digestion of all information |

-For examples of the exact output of the different verbosity modes, refer to [Output](/D28-Tragedy_of_the_Commons/pages/output/).
+For examples of the exact output of the different verbosity modes, refer to [Output](/D28-Tragedy_of_the_Commons/pages/output/#Verbosity).
 So for example, to use verbosity mode 1, use:
 ```shell
 $ py sim.py run --verbose 1
 ```

-## Running Multiple Experiments at Once
+## Running multiple experiments at once
 ```
  -b     [amount]
 --batch [amount]